Hurricanes make theologians of us allWritten by Subby Szterszky

 That power has been on conspicuous display in recent years, during the Atlantic hurricane season of late summer and early fall.
-In 2017, Hurricanes Harvey, Irma and Maria ravaged the Caribbean and the southeastern United States.
-And in 2019, Hurricane Dorian brought its own share of devastation to those same regions and beyond, with some of these areas still recovering from the disasters of two years earlier.
+Storm after storm has ravaged the Caribbean and the southeastern United States, bringing devastation to those regions and beyond, with some areas still recovering from these disasters years later.

 When confronted with such widespread destruction, atheists are bound to double down on their atheism, while religious people strive to understand the tragedies in light of their faith – as well as defend their faith in light of the tragedies.

 Christians for our part have our own explanations and attempts at theodicy (the practice of trying to justify God or “get him off the hook,” so to speak).
 But at least some of these attempts, while well-intentioned, wind up being at odds with Scripture, and thus neither helpful nor honouring to God.

 The presence of natural evil is one of the thorniest problems for any belief system, and there are no easy answers for it.
 Nevertheless, it may be useful to examine a few of the ways people of various beliefs might (or might not) respond to the challenge.

 Are natural disasters a part of God’s will?